 The Dollar Raffle

-Enter the Dollar Raffle for a chance to win a multitude of prizes.
+Enter the Dollar Raffle for a chance to win.

 The Grand Prize is the Cascabel Community Quilt.